BLACK VOICES IN TOMPKINS COUNTY

 The History Center in Tompkins County’s Oral History Program collects, preserves, and amplifies the stories of our local community.

-The Black Experience in Tompkins County Oral History Collection was established in 2021 to highlight interviews and stories in our archives that explore the experiences of Black, African-American, African diaspora, and African people living in Tompkins County.
+The Black Voices in Tompkins County Oral History Collection was established in 2021 to highlight interviews and stories in our archives that explore the experiences of Black, African-American, African diaspora, and African people living in Tompkins County.
 The topics of these interviews explore a wide range of experiences, community, and culture, and the stories shared may have been guided by the specific project the interview was recorded for.
 This collection will continue to expand as our Oral History archives continue to grow.
 As of 2021 this collection includes 10+ interviews recorded between 2008 and 2020.
 This collection will continue to expand as our Oral History archives continue to grow.

 Trigger warnings: systemic racism, antisemitism, sexism, descriptions of state sanctioned violence, child abuse, child sexual abuse, anti-Black sentiment, white supremacy.